dissko/ttpl/content/faq/how-do-i-get-a-library-card.md

 ---
-title: How do I get a library card?
+question: How do I get a library card?
 answer: >-
   Library cards can only be obtained in person, as you must present valid proof of address and photo ID, as well as sign your card.